aponsero/marvel_parrallel/README.md

 ### Marvel
 This pipeline requires to download and install [Marvel](https://github.com/LaboratorioBioinformatica/MARVEL) on the HPC.
 ### Metabat
-This pipeline requires to download and install [Marvel] (https://bitbucket.org/berkeleylab/metabat/src/master/) on the HPC.
+This pipeline requires to download and install [Metabat](https://bitbucket.org/berkeleylab/metabat/src/master/) on the HPC.

 ## Quick start